yvesngouateu/Technical-Documents-RAG/README.md

     ```

 3.  **Configure API Keys (CRITICAL & SECURELY):**
     This application requires API keys for Voyage AI and Anthropic. **Do NOT hardcode these keys.** The script (`config.py`) reads them from environment variables.
-You must set these variables in your system: <!-- MODIFIED -->
+You must set these variables in your system:

     *   `VOYAGE_API_KEY`: Your API key from Voyage AI.
     *   `ANTHROPIC_API_KEY`: Your API key from Anthropic.